smutt/rssac002-web-api/README.md

 Example charts using the data can be viewed [here](http://rssac002.depht.com/charts.html).

 ## Entry Points
-There are five entry points for the API that receive HTTP GET requests and return time series output in JSON.
+There are 8 entry points for the API that receive HTTP GET requests and return time series output in JSON.

 `api/v1/load-time`

 `api/v1/rcode-volume`

-`api/v1/traffic-sizes`

 `api/v1/traffic-volume`

 `api/v1/unique-sources`

+`api/v1/udp-request-sizes`

+`api/v1/udp-response-sizes`

+`api/v1/tcp-request-sizes`

+`api/v1/tcp-response-sizes`

 ## Parameters
-All five entry points take the following three parameters.
+All 8 entry points take the following three parameters.

 #### rsi
 A list of Root Server Identifiers(RSIs) to return data for.